equinor/data-engineering/docs/Equinor Runbook.md

 critical for the system operation.
 Detailed information on hardware can typically be found in [DRM](https://drm.statoil.com) and [Services@Equinor](https://statoil.service-now.com/).*

+*e.g. This solution [uses shared hardware components only | doesn't use any hardware components].*

 See also [Interfaces and dependencies](#interfaces-and-dependencies) for an overview of shared hardware components used.